 Cornwall is the most southerly county in Great Britain and has been a popular UK holiday destination for decades due to its spectacular coastline and balmy weather.
 With picturesque villages to visit, sandy beaches to relax on and wild moorland to explore, it is a perfect holiday destination for the whole family to enjoy.

 Cornwall is famous for its coastal activities such as surfing and cliff-top walks, as well as culinary delights including the Cornish pasty, fresh seafood and creamy Cornish ice cream.
-Enjoy all of this and more at our two Vale Holiday Park located in this coastal county.
+Enjoy all of this and more when you stay at Liskey Hill Holiday Park towards the north of this coastal county.

-They are perfect for making the most of the surrounding coastline and countryside.
+It is the perfect holiday park for making the most of the surrounding coastline and countryside.
 Whether it’s an adventure holiday you’re looking for, exploring the local areas or experiencing some of the fantastic water sports on offer, or perhaps you want to just relax on the beach or enjoy the Cornish countryside, there is something the whole family will enjoy.

 Our holiday parks in Cornwall